robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 HMRDelay([self derivativeWithRespectToObject:c]);
 ```

-^I’ve elided most of the class.
-I override & manually forward many of the methods myself so I can have finer-grained control over evaluation, in order to avoid accidental infinite loops when looking up method signatures if `forwardingTargetForSelector:` is skipped (as it frequently will be due to the target being another `HMRDelay` instance).
+^In Objective-C, we introduce a new kind of combinator—technically an `NSProxy` subclass—which uses a closure to delay evaluation.
+When it’s forced, whether explicitly or by the message forwarding mechanism, it evaluates the block and stores the result, thereby postponing recursive evaluation until it’s absolutely necessary.

+^Unfortunately, this slide leaves out most of the class’ methods.
+The complete implementation overrides & manually forwards almost all of the combinator API to allow finer-grained control over evaluation.

+^This was necessary in order to avoid accidental infinite loops when the target of the delay is another delay; when that happens, the runtime skips `-forwardingTargetForSelector:` and uses the full forwarding mechanism, which constructs method signatures—and since some of the overridden methods are called eagerly, it can fall into nontermination.

 ^In short, I can’t trust it.
 Coping with nontermination has been the single biggest headache with the Objective-C implementation.

-^I added the description method because I started explicitly logging delays so as to find more ways to aggressively remove them in order to try to avoid causing infinite loops.
-I was somewhat successful, but the scars are visible in the byzantine implementation that remains.
+^As a debugging aid, I added this custom `-description` method to make delays in the graph apparent.
+This in turn helped me find more ways to aggressively remove them in the first place in order to avoid any possibility of nontermination.

+^This effort had some success, but the scars are visible in the byzantine implementation that remains.
+Worse, orthogonal development—like work on pattern matching in Objective-C or the production of incremental results—has frequently lapsed into bouts of coping with nontermination.

+^Next, let’s look at how we delay evaluation in Swift.

 ---